 Registration and Certification

-According to the U.S. Bureau of Labor Statistics (BLS), most states require pharmacy technicians to register with the state board of pharmacy, but many do not require pharmacy technicians to be certified (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), most states require pharmacy technicians to register with their state board of pharmacy, but many do not require pharmacy technicians to be certified.
 Voluntary certification is available through the Pharmacy Technician Certification Board (PTCB), a private organization that offers national certification examinations.
 Because registration and certification requirements vary from state to state, technicians should check with their state's board of pharmacy for more details.

 For example, Colorado does not require registration or certification to work as a pharmacy technician.
 California, however, requires registration but does not have certification or continuing education requirements for registration or renewal.
 Pharmacy technicians in Virginia seeking registration need to either already be PTCB-certified or must pass an exam approved by the state board of pharmacy.
 Registered pharmacy technicians in Virginia need to complete five hours of continuing education per year for registration renewal.

 The PTCB requires certified technicians to recertify every two years.
 In order to recertify, pharmacy technicians must complete at least 20 hours of pharmacy-related continuing education.
 Up to ten hours can be earned at a technician's place of employment under a pharmacist's supervision, but these hours shouldn't be earned by performing regular duties.
 Instead, technicians are encouraged to complete tasks that facilitate professional growth, like training on pharmacy software.
 At least one contact hour must be spent studying pharmacy law.

 CE courses are offered online for free by the PTCB.
 Technicians may also take one college-level life science or math course per 2-year certification cycle, which counts for 15 hours.
 Another option is to take a continuing education course through a professional pharmacy association.
 Below is a list of online CE providers provided by the PTCB website:

 - American Pharmacists Association (www.pharmacist.com)